 What are the most critical types of data looked at for indications of good machinery health and what technologies are you using the acquire it?

 Presenters: This is very dependent on the plant or process supported and the physical environment.
 The first consideration would be the use of remote sensing technology to limit exposure to hazardous areas, whether defined by heat, cold, loud noise, elevated heights or some other parameter.
 I would then look at critical assets and monitor common or highly critical failure modes based on your specific assets and environment.
 In some applications, vibration analysis can provide indications of premature wear or alignment issues.
 There are also options to help measure/monitor current draw on motors that can also be an indicator of problems before a catastrophic failure.
 The advancements being made with high-speed image capture can be very revealing in identifying vibration and other dynamic forces applied to equipment during normal operations.
 Temperature sensors have various applications and varying technologies available.
 With the variety of options on the market my suggestion would be to implement the simplest, easiest and lowest cost to begin demonstrating the value of the technology.
 Increase this investment in technology as your team becomes better able to manage the complexities of more advanced systems.

 How do you support your customers remotely?
 What system do you use?

-Advanced Technology Services (ATS) is a leading global solutions provider with over 35 years of proven experience in reliability-centered industrial maintenance and MRO services.
+Advanced Technology Services (ATS) is a leading global solutions provider with over three decades of proven experience in reliability-centered industrial maintenance and MRO services.
 Through our technically skilled workforce, standardized processes and smart technologies, ATS delivers reduced downtime, greater productivity and measurable results for many Fortune 500 process and discrete manufacturers across various industries.
 For more information about our service offerings, contact us today.